Tracking the user activity, Analyzing the right metrics, and executing this data is one golden key I believe takes an online marketer to success.

 Tracking Clicks On The links With The Jetpack Plugin

 This method is quite easy.
-You just need to install Jetpack WordPress Plugin.
-Login to your WordPress.com account and connect your Self-hosted WordPress site with your WordPress.com account through jetpack plugin.
+You just need to install the Jetpack WordPress Plugin.
+Login to your WordPress.com account and connect your Self-hosted WordPress site with your WordPress.com account through the Jetpack plugin.

-The moment you enable jetpack recommended settings, it will start collecting the statistics of your website by default.
+The moment you enable jetpack recommended settings, it will start collecting your website’s statistics by default.

-After a while when some users have visited your WordPress blog, look on to the site stats section.
-Here, if you’ll scroll down a bit, you can find the clicks made by your users on the outbound links inserted throughout your posts and pages.
+After a while, when some users have visited your WordPress blog, look on to the site stats section.
+Here, if you’ll scroll down a bit, you can find the clicks made by your users on the outbound and internal links inserted throughout your posts and pages.

-There is a Difference between jetpack stats and Google Analytics, Which makes Jetpack a good to go option but if you are planning to scale things and want to keep the records stacked, make sure you stick with Google analytics as well.
+There is a Difference between jetpack stats and Google Analytics, Which makes Jetpack a good-to-go option, but if you plan to scale things and keep the records stacked, make sure you stick with Google analytics as well.

-There are several plugins for WordPress which let you add google analytics tracking code and here in this tutorial, I will show you how to this with 2 most popular free plugins.
+There are several plugins for WordPress, which let you add google analytics tracking code, and here in this tutorial, I will show you how to this with the 2 most popular free plugins.

-MonsterInsights is an extremely popular, fast and quite powerful google analytics plugin for WordPress.
-With this plugin, you can easily add the google analytics tracking code to your blog and the intuitive custom dashboard will show you the latest analytics data without you leaving your WordPress dashboard.
+MonsterInsights is an extremely popular, fast, and quite powerful google analytics plugin for WordPress.
+With this plugin, you can easily add the google analytics tracking code to your blog.
+The intuitive custom dashboard will show you the latest analytics data without you leaving your WordPress dashboard.